Introduction To Toolbox

 500 students went through the process, 120 outlines were evaluated.
 The evaluation results were merged with data derived from student’s feedback about the writing process.
 From this a ranking of rules emerged according to their contribution and usability.

 The result is now available to you.
-Below you will find 10 downloadable documents (for now, tool # 1 is available, Aristotle’s The Poetics – more will be added, so check in often).
-Each on contains the essential tools extracted from one of the books mentioned earlier.
+Below you will find 10 downloadable documents.
+Each one contains the essential tools extracted from one of the books mentioned earlier.

 The idea is of course not to replace the books.
 The TOOLBOX gives you fast and easy access to some of the best advice on screenwriting ever given.
 You will find that you relate more to one or two of these amazing teachers, to how they talk about screenplays and writing.
 In this case you have found your master.
 You should go and buy the book and start your journey into writing.